Recruitment Process and Entry Requirements

 You will be judged on your ability to communicate clearly and on your engagement with the audience.

 As part of the subject-specific criteria, you will be asked to complete a written task.
 All teachers need to be able to write English clearly without errors of spelling, grammar, or punctuation, because it is part of their job to teach pupils to do this.
 This task will help identify any difficulties you may have to address before joining the programme.
+We also will ask you to complete a short numeracy assessment.

 The individual interview will explore subject-specific issues, as well as your reasons for teaching.
 It will explore your attitudes to young people and your understanding of what teaching entails.
 You will be judged against the criteria listed below.